 2. A size 5 soccer ball shall be used at all times.
 Shin guards and appropriate footwear are mandatory.
 No jewelry is allowed during league games or scrimmages.
 Pitch markings will be determined by the markings already existing at each BAASL field location.
 Three referees will be assigned to each 11v11 match, except due to unforeseen circumstances.
 There is no extra time game play.
 If the team forfeits, the offended team receives the win and is awarded 3 points in the standings.

-3. Yellow Card Time-Outs: To ensure the safety of participants, misconduct towards BAASL referees, officials, teammates, opponents, and fans will be punished.
-Any player that receives a yellow card will receive a 5-minute penalty time-out (games over 50-minutes) during that game.
+3. Yellow Card Time-Outs ("Sin Bin"): To ensure the safety of participants, misconduct towards BAASL referees, officials, teammates, opponents, and fans will be punished.
+Any player that receives a yellow card will receive a 5-minute penalty time-out (games over 50-minutes) during that game pursuant to FIFA Laws of the Game.
 No players may substitute in for the timed-out player, which means that the team will play short.
 More than one player on the same team can receive yellow card time-out at the same time if they both receive a yellow card.
 The yellow card time-out will extend into the second half if the player receives a yellow card during the end of the first half or during the half-time break.
 A yellow card time-out includes incidents of dissent and the use of offensive language on and off the field.
 Individual issues will be escalated to the league administrators for review.
 Red cards will result in the expulsion of the player from that game and/or premises.

 A. A player that participates in a physical fight, or causes a fight to occur, will cause his/her team to forfeit that match and possibly the next match in addition to individual player punishment.
 Teams may be penalized for fan behavior or trash left on the field.